 Long before the USDA established guidelines for health in this country, Ayurveda was using the Six Taste theory to achieve balanced nutrition.

-The Pungent taste is a combination of the fire and air elements and is the hottest of all the tastes which stimulate digestion, clears sinuses, improves blood circulation, and motivates the senses.
+The Pungent taste is a combination of the fire and air elements.
+It is the hottest of all tastes, which stimulates digestion, clears sinuses, improves blood circulation, and motivates the senses.Â

 Pungent Ayurvedic Facts: